-The Standard documents all of the requirements for safety gloves, including the test methods, the marking system and the information to be supplied by manufacturers.
+The Standard documents all of the requirements for safety gloves, including the test methods, the marking system and the information to be supplied by work glove manufacturers.

-All gloves which are tested for cut resistance using the coup blade method, which blunts the blade during the test, are also required to undergo additional testing using the EN ISO 13997 cut method.
+All work gloves which are tested for cut resistance using the coup blade method, which blunts the blade during the EN388 glove standard test, are also required to undergo additional testing using the EN ISO 13997 cut method.
 Currently there are 6 cut levels defined on the ISO cut method, ranging from A - F, and represent the minimum force required to cut the sample material at a measured length of 20mm.
-The result is measured in Newtons and grams.
+The EN388 glove standard result is measured in Newtons and grams.